Skip to main contentSkip to navigation

 Hardware-Assisted RAIDZ Reconstruction with PC-3000

-Software-only tools (ReclaiMe, UFS Explorer, DiskInternals) parse ZFS pools by reading vdev labels through the operating system's block device layer.
+Software-only tools (ReclaiMe, UFS Explorer, DiskInternals) parse ZFS pools through the OS block device layer.
 When a drive has hardware-level read timeouts, firmware lockouts, or degraded heads, the OS cannot deliver clean sectors and the software tool stalls or returns garbage data.
+PC-3000 Data Extractor RAID Edition bypasses the OS entirely.

 We bypass the OS entirely using PC-3000 Data Extractor RAID Edition, which images each drive through a direct hardware interface (SAS or SATA) with configurable read timeout, head map, and sector retry parameters.
 Once all drives are imaged, the RAID Edition's autodetection module identifies the RAIDZ level (1, 2, or 3), block size, and stripe shift from the raw sector data.
 The "RAID Member Statistics" analytical method calculates the variable-width stripe distribution by comparing block entropy patterns across drive images, which is necessary because RAIDZ stripes vary in width per-block rather than using the fixed stripe width that traditional hardware RAID controllers impose.
 This hardware-assisted block shift identification is the difference between a successful & failed TrueNAS data recovery when the software stack can't read the drives.